JordanHagan/FireWisdom/README.md

 5. [GitHub Folder Structure](#github-folder-structure)

 ## About
-Data and what they can do with it has been a rising topic within the NFPA organization.
-They are hoping to discover new tools, and best practices to continue on with this project long after my partnership with them is over.
-We are very excited about this collaboration.
+Data and what can be accomplished with it has been a rising topic within the NFPA organization.
+They are hoping to discover new tools and best practices to continue on with after my partnership with them is over.
+I am certianly excited about this collaboration.

-This project has two goals:
+This project has two objectives:
 1. Natural Language Processing on historical data to gain valuable insights
 2. Dashboard tool used to gain more insights into their Communities

 ## Natural Language Processing Tools
-One of my personal goals of this project was to gain more knowledge around different NLP tools.
+One of my personal intentions of this project was to gain more knowledge around different NLP tools.
 The world is full of free-text fields that are full of useful data just waiting for us to mine!
 Exploring alternative methodologies around tapping into this data sounded fun and challenging.

 ### Topic modeling with an end goal!
 Firewise had about 5 main topics they would like these free-text fields mapped to.
 This is a mildly different apporach to topic modeling as typically you are attempting to idenifty the underlying topics, not map to ones that have already be identified.